khushboop09/Articles/test.md

 * * * * *

- doprefix interfaces with the letter I.  Interface names are noun (phrases) or adjectives.\
+ **do** prefix interfaces with the letter I.  Interface names are noun (phrases) or adjectives.\

 ``` {.prettyprint .linenums .run .code-hscroll}